kubevela/kubevela.github.io/versioned_docs/version-v1.4/end-user/components/more.md

 ![addon detail](https://static.kubevela.net/images/1.3/addon-detail.jpg)

 Select a version and deployed clusters, you can click the enable button to install this addon.
+You can check detail information in this section include:

+- Definitions: The extension capabilities provided by the addon may include component, trait, etc.
+- README: Addon description, explain the capabilities and related information.

 For enabled addons, if no applications to use definitions, you can click the disable button to uninstall it.

 ### Make your own addon